-LIMITED WARRANTY OF WEN PRODUCTS FOR HOME USE
+LIMITED WARRANTY OF WEN CONSUMER POWER TOOLS PRODUCTS FOR HOME USE

-GREAT LAKES TECHNOLOGIES, LLC ("Seller") warrants to the original purchaser only, that all WEN consumer power tools will be free from defects in material or workmanship during personal use for a period of two (2) years from date of purchase or 500 hours of use; whichever comes first.
+GREAT LAKES TECHNOLOGIES, LLC ("Seller") warrants to the original purchaser only, that all WEN consumer power tools will be free from defects in material or workmanship for a period of two (2) years from date of purchase.
 Ninety days for all WEN products if the tool is used for professional or commercial use.
-Purchaser has 30 days from the date of purchase to report missing or damaged parts.

-SELLER'S SOLE OBLIGATION AND YOUR EXCLUSIVE REMEDY under this Limited Warranty and, to the extent permitted by law, any warranty or condition implied by law, shall be the replacement of parts, without charge, which are defective in material or workmanship and which have not been subjected to misuse, alteration, careless handling, misrepair, abuse, neglect, normal wear and tear, improper maintenance, or other conditions adversely affecting the Product or the component of the Product, whether by accident or intentionally, by persons other than Seller.
+SELLER'S SOLE OBLIGATION AND YOUR EXCLUSIVE REMEDY under this Limited Warranty and, to the extent permitted by law, any warranty or condition implied by law, shall be the repair or replacement of parts, without charge, which are defective in material or workmanship and which have not been misused, carelessly handled, or misrepaired by persons other than Seller or Authorized Service Center.
 To make a claim under this Limited Warranty, you must make sure to keep a copy of your proof of purchase that clearly defines the Date of Purchase (month and year) and the Place of Purchase.
-Place of Purchase must be a direct vendor of Great Lakes Technologies, LLC.
-Purchasing through third party vendors, including but not limited to garage sales, pawn shops, resale shops, or any other secondhand merchant, voids the warranty included with this product.
-Contact techsupport@wenproducts.com or 1-800-232-1195 with the following information to make arrangements: your shipping address, phone number, serial number, required part numbers, and proof of purchase.
-Damaged or defective parts and products may need to be sent to WEN before the replacements can be shipped out.
+Place of purchase must be a direct vendor of Great Lakes Technologies, LLC.
+Third party vendors such as garage sales, pawn shops, resale shops, or any other secondhand merchant void the warranty included with this product.
+Contact techsupport@wenproducts.com or 1-800-232-1195 to make arrangements for repairs and transportation.

-Upon the confirmation of a WEN representative, your product may qualify for repairs and service work.
 When returning a product for warranty service, the shipping charges must be prepaid by the purchaser.
 The product must be shipped in its original container (or an equivalent), properly packed to withstand the hazards of shipment.
-The product must be fully insured with a copy of the proof of purchase enclosed.
+The product must be fully insured with a copy of the warranty card and/or the proof of purchase enclosed.
 There must also be a description of the problem in order to help our repairs department diagnose and fix the issue.
-Repairs will be made and the product will be returned and shipped back to the purchaser at no charge for addresses within the contiguous United States.
+Repairs will be made and the product will be returned and shipped back to the purchaser at no charge.

-THIS LIMITED WARRANTY DOES NOT APPLY TO ITEMS THAT WEAR OUT FROM REGULAR USAGE OVER TIME, INCLUDING BELTS, BRUSHES, BLADES, BATTERIES, ETC. ANY IMPLIED WARRANTIES SHALL BE LIMITED IN DURATION TO TWO (2) YEARS FROM DATE OF PURCHASE.
-SOME STATES IN THE U.S. AND SOME CANADIAN PROVINCES DO NOT ALLOW LIMITATIONS ON HOW LONG AN IMPLIED WARRANTY LASTS, SO THE ABOVE LIMITATION MAY NOT APPLY TO YOU.
+THIS LIMITED WARRANTY DOES NOT APPLY TO ACCESSORY ITEMS THAT WEAR OUT FROM REGULAR USAGE OVER TIME INCLUDING BELTS, BRUSHES, BLADES, ETC. ANY IMPLIED WARRANTIES SHALL BE LIMITED IN DURATION TO TWO (2) YEARS FROM DATE OF PURCHASE.
+SOME STATES IN THE U.S., SOME CANADIAN PROVINCES DO NOT ALLOW LIMITATIONS ON HOW LONG AN IMPLIED WARRANTY LASTS, SO THE ABOVE LIMITATION MAY NOT APPLY TO YOU.